What does daily value mean in car insurance?

 How do we determine the daily value?

-When determining the current market value, the estimated value just before the accident is used.
-The amount of the current market value is not a science.
+The determination of the daily value is based on the estimated value immediately before the accident.
+The amount of the daily value is not a science.
 An expert estimates this amount.
-The following factors, among others, determine the value:
+This includes consideration of the following value determining factors:

-• The catalogue value.
-What was the car worth when new?
+- The catalog value.
+What was the car worth new?

-• Brand and type.
-The amount of depreciation of the car may vary depending on the brand and type.
+- Make and type.
+The amount of car depreciation can vary by make and type.

-• Mileage.
-A car with many kilometres on the counter has a lower current value.
+- Mileage.
+A car with many miles on the odometer has a lower daily value.

-• Accessories.
-Self-added accessories can increase the car's current value.
+- Accessories.
+Self-added accessories can increase the car's daily value.

-• General condition of the car.
-Did the car have any damage before the accident and how was it maintained?
-This can make a big difference in determining the current value.
+- General condition of the car.
+Did the car have any damage before the accident and how was the car maintained?
+This can make a big difference in determining the daily value.

-There are more factors that play a role.
-Even the colour of the car can influence its current value.
+There are more factors involved.
+Even the color of the car can affect the daily value.

-If you have a (reasonably) new car, you will not settle for the current market value in the event of a total loss.
+If you have a (reasonably) new car, in the event of a total loss you will not settle for the current market value.
 After all, you cannot buy a new car for this amount.
 Insurers offer new-for-old value coverage in car insurance policies.
 For a certain period of time, you are paid the new-for-old value if the car is totaled.
 This period varies from 1 to 3 years.
 There are insurers who no longer pay out the full new-for-old value after the first year.
 For example, a depreciation of 1.5% per month is applied from the twelfth month.
 In case of damage after 14 months, €25,000 is not paid out, but 2 x 1.5% = 3% less.

 Can I insure my car for its purchase value?